What is this place

 Access: wild cave with no lighting or barriers; go only in good weather and with basic gear (helmet, gloves, headlamp; rope recommended).

-When to visit: June–September when trails are largely snow-free; inside expect ~0…+2 °C.
+Visiting hours: June–September when trails are largely snow-free; inside expect ~0…+2 °C.

 Visit duration: 2–4 h including drive, approach and return; 15–30 min inside the cave.